ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

         #Schema version 8
         "fragmentation_methods": "sonication (Bioruptor Twin)",

-        #Schema version 9 Should be Changed to:
+        #Owing to schema version 9, the above should be changed to:
         "fragmentation_methods": ["sonication (Bioruptor Twin)"],

 4. Also,  add upgrade test to an existing/new python file named ```test_upgrade_{metadata_object}.py```.
 This example shows the basic structure of setting up ```pytest.fixture``` and upgrade to  ```property_1```: